Charles Johnson (wide receiver, born 1989): Orlando Apollos

 In 2019, Johnson joined the Orlando Apollos of the Alliance of American Football.

 On February 17, 2019, against the San Antonio Commanders, Johnson had a staggering 7 catches for 192 yards and 1 touchdown.
 Johnson holds the record for the most receiving yards in a game in AAF history.
 Johnson led the AAF in receiving the entire season, totaling 687 yards receiving and five touchdowns on 45 catches in eight games.

 Philadelphia Eagles

 After the AAF suspended football operations, Johnson signed a one-year contract with the Philadelphia Eagles on April 9, 2019.
-He was placed on injured reserve with an ankle injury on August 28, 2019.
-He was released from injured reserve with an injury settlement on September 7.
+He was placed on injured reserve with an ankle injury on August 28.
+Johnson was released from injured reserve with an injury settlement on September 7.

+The Spring League

 Johnson joined the Alphas of The Spring League for its 2020 Fall season.